-Finally, your braces have been removed and your smile is straight and beautiful!
+Finally, your done with braces or Invisalign and your smile is straight and beautiful!
 However, your orthodontic journey isn’t quite completed.
 To keep your smile looking its best, you’ll have to wear a retainer to preserve and stabilize your results.

 Retainers are needed to control or limit potential changes in tooth position.
 They are used after braces treatment to hold teeth in their correct alignment while the surrounding gums, bone, and muscle adjust to the new positioning of your teeth.

 Dr. Zach believes retention is a lifetime commitment.
 Teeth can move and shift slightly with retainers, but in order to minimize any larger shifts or changes, the retainers must be worn as indicated.
 Just like people with vision problems need to wear glasses or contacts every day to see, all we ask is that you wear your retainer at night to keep your teeth nice and straight!